 To enable security to be effective, new standards will be needed.
 It has long been recognized by ITU that structured expression platforms such as Abstract Syntax Notation One (ASN.1) are important.
 In the case of ASN.1 a major step forward has been made by ensuring the ASN.1 in ITU-T Recommendations conforms to the ASN.1 definition and made available as machine-readable files.
 Extending this approach (and the supporting ITU resources) to the other specification languages such as the Specification and Description Language (SDL) could further increase the security inherent in good quality Recommendations.
 Products can benefit from using these Recommendations.
 Along with the formal languages for writing Recommendations, ITU has also provided the Testing and Test Control Notation (TTCN) for writing conformance (and other) tests.

-New environment, such as Internet of Things (IoT) and smart grid security put requirements on PKI that are not yet covered by the current Rec.
+New environment, such as Internet of things (IoT) and smart grid security put requirements on PKI that are not yet covered by the current Rec.
 ITU-T X.509.
 The current PKI that was originally to secure only banking.
 E-government and was not designed to cope with environments with low capacity entities, millions or billions of entities with no human interaction.
 Without enhancement to PKI to adapt to this new environments, major aspects of IoT and smart grid security will fail with great impact for the society as it will affect the stability of major part of essential infrastructures.
 The work on enhancing PKI to cope with new environment should have high priority during the next study period.

 5 Updates to the WTSA Resolution 2 for the 2017-2020 study period